pure-css/pure-site/README.md

 Kimono Website
 ===============

-The website which showcases YUI's CSS offering.
+The website which showcases Kimono.

 Running Locally
 ---------------